 ETHOS, n.
 The distinguishing character, sentiment, moral nature, or guiding beliefs of a person, group, or institution. – Meriam Webster

-At the same time, you also don’t want to go too far in the other direction.
-While you don’t want to be a bully, you also don’t want to seem like a pushover.
-If you are apologetic or excessively polite or if you mumble, hesitate, fumble with visual aids, and use passive body language, the jury will believe you lack confidence in your case and yourself.
-A wise lawyer will practice his opening statement, including how he will interact with any visual aids he might use, so that he can project self-assurance.
-And by the way, those tips are actually useful to any public speaker, not just lawyers.
+At the same time, you also don’t want to appear like a bully or seem like a pushover.
+If you are apologetic, excessively polite, mumble, hesitate, fumble with visual aids, and use passive body language, the jury will believe you lack confidence in your case and yourself.
+A wise lawyer will practice his opening statement.
+This includes how he will interact with any visual aids he uses so he can project self-assurance.
+These tips are useful to any public speaker, not only lawyers.

 This is a transcript from the video series Law School for Everyone: Litigation, Criminal Law, Civil Procedure, and Torts.
 Watch it now, on The Great Courses Plus.

 Another key to establishing ethos: you cannot exaggerate.
-It can be tempting during the opening statement to puff a little, to stretch facts or leave out bad facts entirely.
-But that, too, is a mistake.
+It can be tempting during the opening statement to puff a little, to stretch facts, or leave bad ones out entirely.
+That too is a mistake.

-It can be tempting during the opening statement to puff a little, to stretch facts or leave out bad facts entirely.
-But that, too, is a mistake.
+It can be tempting during the opening statement to puff a little, to stretch facts, or leave bad ones out entirely.
+That too is a mistake.

-It’s too easy to disprove an inflated claim, especially one that’s offered in an overheated way.
-If you say that your client is an exemplary person, for example, but the other side’s attorneys have witnesses who will testify that the guy cheated on his wife, dodged his creditors, and abused his pets, then you can be sure that opposing counsel will point out the discrepancy.
-If the jury realizes you were misleading them about evidence, your credibility will suffer, and so will your client’s.
+It’s easy to disprove an inflated claim, especially one that’s offered in an overheated way.
+For example, if you say your client is an exemplary person but the prosecution has witnesses who will testify that the man cheated on his wife, dodged his creditors, and abused his pets, then you can be sure that opposing counsel will point out the discrepancy.
+If the jury realizes you mislead them about the evidence, your credibility and your client’s will suffer.

-In fact, Mr. Guy’s use of profanity in his opening statement turned out to be an exaggeration.
-Mr. Zimmerman didn’t say exactly what Mr. Guy said he said—Mr. Guy was quoting two separate parts of George Zimmerman’s conversation with a 911 dispatcher.
-At one point Mr. Zimmerman talks about punks; at another, he complains about them getting away.
-Moreover, his tone on the tape is more frightened than aggressive.
-So, of course, Mr. Zimmerman’s lawyers played that tape for the jury and made the point that the prosecutor exaggerated about them in his opening.
-That became an ethos problem for the prosecutor.
+In the case of The State of Florida vs. George Zimmerman, Prosecutor John Guy’s use of profanity in his opening statement turned out to be an exaggeration.
+Zimmerman didn’t say what Guy told the jury.
+He quoted two separate parts of Zimmerman’s conversation with a 911 dispatcher.
+At one point Zimmerman spoke about punks; at another, he complained about them getting away.
+Moreover, his tone on the tape sounded more frightened than aggressive.
+Of course, Zimmerman’s lawyers played the tape for the jury and made the point that the prosecutor exaggerated the quotes in his opening.
+It became an ethos problem for the prosecutor.

 Learn more: Aristotle—The Highest Good